Michael Gschwind: AI acceleration

 Gschwind was an early advocate of AI Hardware Acceleration with GPUs and programmable accelerators.
 As IBM's Chief Engineer for AI, he led the development of IBM's first AI products and initiated the PowerAI project which brought to market AI-optimized hardware (codenamed "Minsky"), and the first prebuilt hardware-optimized AI frameworks.
 These frameworks were delivered as the firstfreely installable, binary package-managed AI software stacks paving the path for adoption.

-At Facebook, Gschwind demonstrated accelerated Large Language Models (LLMs) for Facebook's First Generation ASIC accelerators and for GPUs, leading the first LLLM production deployments at scale for embedding serving for content analysis and platform safety, and for numerous user surfaces such as Facebook Assistant, and FB Marketplace starting in 2020.
+At Facebook, Gschwind demonstrated accelerated Large Language Models (LLMs) for Facebook's First Generation ASIC accelerators and for GPUs, leading the first LLM production deployments at scale for embedding serving for content analysis and platform safety, and for numerous user surfaces such as Facebook Assistant, and FB Marketplace starting in 2020.
 Gschwind led the development of and is one of the architects of Multiray, an accelerator-based platform for serving foundation models and the first production system to serve Large Language Models at scale in the industry, serving over 800 billion queries per day in 2022.

 Gschwind led the company-wide adoption of ASIC and Facebook's subsequent "strategic pivot" to GPU Inference, deploying GPU Inference at scale, a move highlighted by FB CEO Mark Zuckerburg in his earnings call.
 Among the first recommendation models deployed with GPU Inference was a Reels video recommendation model which delivered a 30% user surge within 2 weeks of deployment, as reported by FB CEO Mark Zuckerburg in his Q1 2022 earnings call, and a subsequent $3B to $10B growth for REeels year-over-year.

 Gschwind also led AI Accelerator Enablement for PyTorch with a particular focus on LLM acceleration, leading the development of Accelerated Transformers (formerly "Better Transformer") and partnered with companies such as HuggingFace to drive industry-wide LLM Acceleration to establish PyTorch 2.0 as the standard ecosystem for Large Language Models and Generative AI.

 Gschwind subsequently led expanding LLM acceleration to on-device AI models with ExecuTorch, the PyTorch ecosystem solution for on-device AI, making on-device generative AI feasible for the first time.
 ExecuTorch LLM acceleration (across multiple surfaces including NPUs, MPS, and Qualcomm accelerators) delivered significant speedups making it practical to deploy Llama3 unmodified on servers and on-device (demonstrated on iOS, Android, and Raspberry Pi 5) at launch with developers reporting up to 5x-10x speedups over prior on-device AI solutions.

-Gschwind's multiple contributions to AI software stacks and frameworks, AI accelerators, mobile/embedded on-device AI and low-precision numeric representations in torchchat, representing a seminal milestone as the industry's first integrated softwarestack for servers and on-device AI with support for a broad set of server and embedded/mobile accelerators.
+Gschwind's contributions also extend to AI software stacks and frameworks, AI accelerators, mobile/embedded on-device AI and low-precision numeric representations in torchchat.

 Gschwind is a pioneer and advocate of Sustainable AI.